Azure-Samples/arc-demo-multi-tenancy/README.md

 This repo contains sample implementaions of soft multi-tenant scenarios described in this [design doc](./arc-multitenancy-design.md) using Azure Arc for K8s for GitOps enablement.

+**IMPORTANT**: The design doc in this repository is meant to **inform the thinking around your own design** as different projects and organizations have different requirements.

+## Scenarios - Overview

+The scenarios that typically lead users to seek a soft multi-tenant solution for their kubernetes clusters are the following:

+1. Enabling multiple teams to develop in a single cluster

+    * Deployment requirements:
+        * Need to be able to dedicate namespace or cluster to a tenant
+        * Need to provide as much Tenant autonomy as possible without compromising other tenants

+1. Enabling multiple instances of the same application in a cluster

+    * Deployment requirements:
+        * Need to deploy different configurations for a single application
+        * Need to manage at least `prod` and `dev` versions and environments

+## Sample Limits/Constraints

+This sample does not include:

+* networking, security, or resource policies necessary for namespace isolation.
+* managing secrets

 ## Contents

 Outline the file contents of the repository.
 It helps users navigate the codebase, build configuration and any related assets.